Lake Macquarie’s Silver Linings Playbook

 According to Peter Roberts, it is the association’s eighth year competing at a representative level.
 As their numbers continue to grow, Lake Macquarie teams are climbing the ladders and jumping divisions.

-“The girls have come back keen, excited for the next tournament and there’s other players wanting to play, so we’re hoping to keep the ball rolling,” Peter said.
+“The girls have come back keen, excited for the next tournament and there’s other players wanting to play, so we’re hoping to keep the ball rolling,” Roberts said.

 “People are now under the belief that we can go away and be competitive, even if we don’t have a full team,” he said.